 View original on X

-This rōnin carries no gun — only a sword, a brush, and a small glowing phone.
+This rōnin carries no gun.
+Only a sword, a brush, and a small glowing phone.

 Every tale here is drawn and written by one wandering hand.
 If it warmed you, help fuel the next hundred.